pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       PDF only: Add an annotation consisting of lines which connect the given points.
 A **Polygon's** first and last points are automatically connected, which does not happen for a **PolyLine**.
 The **rectangle** is automatically created as the smallest rectangle containing the points, each one surrounded by a circle of radius 3 (= 3 * line width).
 The following shows a 'PolyLine' that has been modified with colors and line ends.

-      :arg list points: a list of :ref:`Point` \-like objects.
+      :arg list points: a list of point-like objects.

       :rtype: :ref:`Annot`
       :returns: the created annotation.
 It is drawn with line color black, no fill color and line width 1.
 Use methods of :ref:`Annot` to make any changes to achieve something like this: